 Explore the ancient capital’s most horrible history at the London Dungeon and experience live actors, thrilling rides and exciting special effects taking you back into the darkest of times… Are you brave enough?
 Enjoy Vengeance: the UK’s first 5D laser ride unleashed at the London Dungeon – just for you!
 A Victorian séance gone wrong… Spin around in the darkness and duck, dive, dodge and shoot your way out… A high speed, high adrenaline ride, this is the ultimate ghost hunt with you at the heart of the action.
 Nearest underground station at Waterloo.
 See the apartments we are offering nearby….

-This is the best way to get a glimpse of the best sights London has to offer.
-It is recommended that you take this tour in the early part of your weekend or vacation to enable you to decide which parts of our lovely City you wish to return to and visit at your leisure.
-There are bus stops at all London's major landmarks including Big Ben, Buckingham Palace, Piccadilly Circus, Trafalgar Square, and many more!
-During you London trip, hop off the bus to see the London points of interest that appeal to you.
+This is the best way to get a glimpse of the best sights of the streets of London It is recommended that you take this tour in the early part of your weekend or vacation to enable you to decide which parts of our lovely City you wish to return to and visit at your leisure.
+There are bus stops at all major landmarks including Big Ben, Buckingham Palace, Piccadilly Circus, Trafalgar Square, and many more!
+During you trip, hop off the bus to see the London points of interest that appeal to you.
 Then, hop back on and skip the ones that don’t.
 The London bus tour has never been this simple.
 Book an apartment in central London…..

 Located in London’s Bloomsbury, the British Museum was founded in 1753 and houses a most remarkable collection spanning over two million years of human history.
 You can enjoy a unique comparison of the treasures of various world cultures under one roof, centred around the magnificent Great Court.
-World-famous objects on display include the Rosetta Stone, Parthenon sculptures, and Egyptian mummies and these are visited by up to six million visitors per year.
+World-famous objects on display include the Rosetta Stone, Parthenon sculptures, and Egyptian mummies…..
 In addition to the vast permanent collection, the museum’s special exhibitions, displays and events are all designed to advance understanding of the collection and cultures they represent.
-Nearest underground stations at Russell Square, Holbron and Goodge Street.
+Nearest underground stations at Russell Square, Holbon and Goodge Street.
 Stay in this lovely area…..

 Explore the story of European art at the National Galley, masterpiece by masterpiece, with its collection which includes a lovely collection of works by Botticelli, Leonardo da Vinci, Rembrandt, Gainsborough, Turner, Renoir and Van Gogh.
 There are free guided tours, audio guides available in multiple languages and free family activities for children of all ages.
 Nearest underground stations at Charing Cross and Leicester Square.
 Accommodation nearby – ideal for weekends and vacations…..

-The official London residence of Her Majesty The Queen is open to tourists during each summer.
-You can take a tour - ighlights of the Buckingham Palace tour include the 19 beautiful State Rooms used for official functions, the Throne Room, the magnificent Grand Staircase and fine art including works by Canaletto, Rembrandt and Vermeer.
+The official London residence of His Majesty The King is open to tourists during each summer.
+You can take a tour – highlights of the Buckingham Palace tour include the 19 beautiful State Rooms used for official functions, the Throne Room, the magnificent Grand Staircase and fine art including works by Canaletto, Rembrandt and Vermeer.
 Nearest underground station is St James’s Park.
 Accommodation close to Buckingham Palace…..